This post is part of the Decoding Rohail series.

 Buying my first drum set

 I grew up in a house where we enjoyed listening to different types of Music.
 I can relate to Music in a way that’s helped me go cope with the challenges life throws at you.
-Listening to certain songs would transport you back in time to a certain moment in your life so Music holds transcendental qualities for me.
-While I certainly enjoyed air guitaring to some of my favourite guitar solos like Pink Floyd’s comfortably numb, Drumming is something that had an inexplicable allure for me.
-The raw energy and force that drumming is able to convey - the rhythmic elements of Music was something I naturally inlined towards.
+Listening to certain songs transports me back in time to a certain moment in my life and therefore, Music clearly holds transcendental qualities for me.
+While I certainly enjoyed air guitaring to some of my favourite guitar solos like Pink Floyd’s Comfortably Numb, Drumming is something that always had an inexplicable allure for me.
+The raw energy and force that drumming is able to convey - the rhythmic elements of Music was something I naturally inclined towards.
 And on March 30th 2020, my life was forever changed.

 Drumming at 5 am in the morning